 A dropdown list is the simplest method when featuring a long response list.
-There are many types of extensive lists where you will want to offer a respondent an alternative to a screen full of answer choices.
+There are many types of extensive lists where you will want to offer a respondent an alternative to a screen full of answer choices like demographic survey questions.
 For example, when dealing with a classic long list scenario like selecting the country of birth is to use a dropdown question like this one:

 There are alternative methods for solving the long list problem which can be equally as effective.
 For example, there are occasions when you want to allow a respondent to just start typing in their answer and then have a search function auto-populate their likely narrowed down choices or exact choice.
 This is easily done with simple code and a lookup table that your survey programming partner can help you with.

 It is important to consider the use of the dropdown on a case by case basis.
 Not all questions are meant to be slowly revealed to the participant.
 There is clearly a case to be made in circumstances like choosing preferences for people to see all the choices at one time before choosing.

 Multiple-choice question type – Survey Questions Examples

 A multi-choice response question like the single-choice response allows the flexibility to present a predefined list of items.
 This question type allows a respondent multiple selection choices including one or more “Other” response options.

 This is why its the perfect question choice for most classification questions that you will probably design like this usage and behavior question about business travel: